-Envestnet’s overall Business Continuity and Disaster Recovery strategies have been designed to complement each other and address not only worst-case scenario in the event of a SBD, but also disruptions of a lesser magnitude.
-Envestnet maintains stop-gap measures for business continuity, some of which are outlined below
+Envestnet’s overall Business Continuity and Disaster Recovery strategies have been designed to complement each other to address not only worst-case scenario in the event of an SBD, but also disruptions of a lesser magnitude.
+Envestnet maintains stop-gap measures for business continuity, some of which are outlined below:

-- To address loss of platform technology, Envestnet has an established presence in geographically disperse primary and disaster recovery data center facilities, resulting in the ability to support business out of either facility, should one of these locations by compromised by a natural disaster.
+- To address loss of platform technology, Envestnet and its affiliates have an established presence in geographically dispersed primary and disaster recovery data center facilities for their platform technologies, resulting in the ability to support business out of either facility, should one of these locations be compromised by a natural disaster.
 Both data centers are hardened with redundant HVAC systems, electrical systems with battery backup and diesel generators, and temperature and environmental monitors.
 Access to the data centers is secured by cameras and card key access with biometric scanners.
 Both data centers are staffed 24x7x365;

 - To address contingency arrangements for loss of key personnel due to a pandemic or other limited event, Envestnet maintains an Employee Unavailability Plan as a supplemental document to the Firm’s Enterprise, Location-Specific and Departmental Business Resumption Plans.
 Long-term or permanent arrangements would be made in conjunction with Human Resources Succession Plans.

-- To reduce key man risk, most critical operations departments work in a distributed fashion, meaning that they have multiple locations that perform the same production work.
+- To reduce key man risk, most critical Operations & Service departments work in a distributed fashion, meaning that they have multiple locations that perform the same production work.
 In instances of weather issues or regional disasters, these distributed locations can continue processing, and unaffected Envestnet locations can serve as a relocation point for critical employees should the SBD timeframe be extended;

-- All employees are assigned a workplace strategy to be employed in the event of a significant business disruption – work from home; relocate to an alternate Envestnet Facility; on hold; etc. In order to support these strategies:
+- All employees are assigned a workplace strategy to be employed in the event of an SBD– work from home; relocate to an alternate Envestnet facility; on hold; etc. In order to support these strategies:

-- US-based employees have been issued Envestnet laptops to support work in a remote fashion utilizing a secure VPN capability and our web-enabled systems to access our custom platforms to support critical business processes in a remote fashion;
+- Yodlee employees have been issued laptops to support working in a remote fashion and utilizing secure VPN capabilities and our web-enabled systems to access our custom platforms to support critical business processes in a remote fashion.

-- Periodic testing of these strategies is required for critical Operations departments.
+- Periodic testing of these strategies is required for critical Operations & Service departments.